kwinter745321/STM32F411BaseBoard/Video/video-11-TOF-VL53L0X/README.md

 Files for the video:
 1. vl53l0x.py                                   (put on MCU's drive.)
 2. tof_test.py                                  (can be run from Thonny).
 3. scan_machine_I2c.py                          My test program to verify I2C address.
 4. tof_test_3devices.py                         Modified to report on three devices.

 Test-data
 a.
 TestOne-TOFData.xls                         First test data and graphs
 b.
 Data-3samples-raw.txt                       as collected from Thonny terminal.
 c.
 TestTwo-Data-3samples.xls                   Second test data and graphs.

-Video
+d.
+TestThree-ColorAndSettingChanges.xls        Third set of test data.

+DataSheet
+1. vl53l0x.pdf                                  Datasheet on the device.

 link to be added soon.